NREL/EnergyPlus/design/FY2020/NFP-PerformanceOverRidesAndReporting.md

       \key No
       \default No
   A2; \field Zone Radiant Exchange Algorithm
-      \note Determines which algorithm will be used to solve long wave radiant exchange among surfaces within a zone.
+      \note Determines which algorithm will be used to solve long wave radiant exchange among
+      \note surfaces within a zone.
       \type choice
       \key ScriptF
       \key CarrollMRT